shrikanth7698/ChatView/README.md

 and a Text box

-You can change the color of buttons by changing the accent color your use in your app.
+You can change the color of buttons by changing the accent color you use in your app.

 Note: You should use your own logic of picking images,videos and capturing images.